June 26, 2020

 THE NEW TRT

-The, all of the sudden, the older woman sheepishly asked, “You don’t happen to have any tampons, do you?”
+Then, all of a sudden, the older woman sheepishly asked, “You don’t happen to have any tampons, do you?”
 Well, as a matter of fact, I always carry a handful of them, just in case.
 She went on to explain that she was currently going through menopause and had an incident that she was completely unprepared to deal with on the trail.
 I was more than happy to help out.
 I guess today is definitely the day my first aid kit supplies would be worth carrying.
-Between the girl who busted up her knew this morning and this lady here, I’m feeling pretty good about my opportunity to help out.
+Between the girl who busted up her knee this morning and this lady here, I’m feeling pretty good about my opportunity to help out.

-This new route is about a mile longer than the old one, but also far more scenic than walking on a dirt road, so I’m pleased the trail association opted to build it.
-The new TRT was completely was free of snow until I made it to the junction to Mt.
+This new route is about a mile longer than the old one but far more scenic than walking on a dirt road, so I’m pleased the trail association chose to build it.
+The new TRT was completely free of snow until I reached the junction for Mt.
 Houghton.
-From there the it followed the ridgeline and the snow suddenly appeared in larger quantities.
-At first, I was able stayed up high and follow an animal track that paralleled the TRT while avoiding the snow, but eventually, these trails merged.
-The snow wasn’t ever too bad though.
-It was just a little slick or soft in places causing me to posthole once or twice.
+From there, it followed the ridgeline, and the snow suddenly appeared in larger quantities.

 The trail continued south toward some sort of electronics relay station located on the summit just before Relay Peak.
 It was an extremely pleasant experience walking along the exposed ridgeline.
 The early evening sun was still warm, and there wasn’t any wind to speak of up there.
 But mostly, I was grateful for my luck.
 I’m sure this stretch of trail could be a radically different experience in less favorable conditions.